Egon Klepsch

 Egon Alfred Klepsch (30 January 1930 – 18 September 2010) was a German politician (CDU).

-In the years 1963–1969 Klepsch was Federal leader of the Junge Union.
+In the years 1963–1969, Klepsch was Federal leader of the Junge Union.
 In 1965 he worked briefly as an election campaign manager for Ludwig Erhard.
-In the same year he was elected to the German Bundestag, to which he belonged until 1980.
+In the same year, he was elected to the German Bundestag, to which he belonged until 1980.

-Since 1964, Klepsch had been active at the European level.
+From 1964, Klepsch had been active at the European level.
 From 1973 he was a Member of the European Parliament in parallel to the Bundestag.
 After the first direct election of the parliament in 1979 Klepsch became chairman of the European People's Party (EPP) parliamentary group.
 After he had stood in vain in 1982 for the office of President of the European Parliament, he was elected in 1992 with the support of the EPP and Party of European Socialists parliamentary groups.
 In 1994 he retired from the European Parliament and became an advisor to Deutschen Vermögensberatungs AG.